 - Math errors made in computing your tax bill.

 - Incorrect credit or deduction claims were made.

-- Estimated tax payments were not credited properly.
+- Estimated tax payments not credited properly.

 - Other federal debts, such as a student loan, are collected.